Who Is Meghan Trainor?

 'Treat Myself' and 'The Love Train'

 In March 2018, Trainor put out "No Excuses," said to be the first single from her upcoming album, Treat Myself.
 Two more singles, "Let You Be Right" and "Can't Dance," followed on back-to-back days in May.
 However, while Treat Myself was scheduled for an August arrival, Trainor reported she was pushing back the release date due to a desire to continue writing songs.
-With the album still unfinished, she instead released an EP, The Love Train, in February 2019.
+The album still unfinished, she instead released an EP, The Love Train, in February 2019.
+That year she also contributed "Badass Woman" to the film The Hustle, as well as another track, "Run Like the River," and voice work to Playmobil: The Movie.

 'The Four' Judge